All work

 AI onboarding & a VR MVP

 Two parallel explorations pushed the product further.
-I prototyped a VR app for Meta Quest as an MVP — reaching development — to give the community a shared, game-like space tied to the Mana identity.
-I also began designing an AI onboarding flow to replace the traditional stack of legal forms with a conversational assistant, guiding new users through disclosures in plain language.
+I prototyped a VR app for Meta Quest as an MVP that actually reached the development stage.
+The goal was to give the Mana community a shared, game-like virtual space tied to the brand identity.
+Separately, I started designing an AI-powered onboarding flow to replace the traditional stack of legal forms with a conversational assistant that could guide new users through disclosures in plain, human language.

 05 — Outcome